Guide to food shopping

 - Sweetcorn for salads, soups, stews, fritters, bread

-- Beans, chickpeas are full of fibre
+- Beans, chickpeas are full of fiber

 - Porridge oats contains slow release sugars that can keep you feeling fuller for longer